yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/managed-read-replica.md

 Each read replica cluster can have its own replication factor.
 The replication factor determines how many copies of your primary data the replica has; multiple copies ensure the availability of the replica in case of a node outage.
 Replicas do not participate in the primary cluster RAFT consensus, and do not affect the fault tolerance of the primary cluster or contribute to failover.

 You can delete, modify, and scale read replicas.
+Adding or removing nodes incurs a load on the replica.
+Perform scaling operations when the replica isn't experiencing heavy traffic.
+Scaling during times of heavy traffic can temporarily degrade performance and increase the length of time of the scaling operation.

 The **Regions** section on the cluster **Settings** tab summarizes the cluster configuration, including the number of nodes, vCPUs, memory, and disk per node, and VPC for each region of the primary cluster and its replicas.

-## Recommendations

-- Adding or removing nodes incurs a load on the replica.
-Perform scaling operations when the replica isn't experiencing heavy traffic.
-Scaling during times of heavy traffic can temporarily degrade application performance and increase the length of time of the scaling operation.

 ## Prerequisites